tumaer/SciML/lecture/optimization.md

 #### The Secant Method

-The secant method is an alternative to Newton's method, which consciously does not use derivatives and has, hence, much less stringent requirements on our objective function, such as it not needing to be differentiable.
+The secant method is an alternative to Newton's method, which consciously does not use derivatives.
+Hence, it has much less stringent requirements on our objective function, such as it not needing to be differentiable.
 We can replace the derivative in Newton's method with the finite difference approximation, i.e.

 $$\frac{f(x_{t}) - f(x_{t-1})}{x_{t} - x_{t-1}} \approx f'(x_{t})$$ (fd_approx)